PD Info Public Domain Information Project

 Popular Song

 1906 - m.
 Edward Buffington, w.
 C.C.
-Pillsbury N - Published Separately as Song and Two Step PD Reprint
+Pillsbury N - Published Separately as Song and Two Step

 Flora